Good Grief Cook

 Decadent without the guilt tiramisu.

-Just a simple poem to end 2014 and ring in the new year.
+Just a simple poem to end the day and ring in the new year.
 I read it whenever I need a little "pick me up".
 Thank you, Susan for thinking of Will when you first read this poem and for sharing it with me.
 It's perfect.
-Peace and hope for 2015.
+Peace and hope.

 "The Biography"